genotrance/px/README.md

     Proxy info reloaded from Internet Options or --pac URL

   --foreground | PX_FOREGROUND= | settings:foreground=
-  Run in foreground when run with pxw.exe or pythonw.exe.
+  Run in foreground when compiled or frozen.
 0 or 1, default: 0
     Px will attach to the console and write to it even though the prompt is available for further commands.
 CTRL-C in the console will exit Px